Futurae-Technologies/smallworlds/README.md

 Constructs small-world graphs based on the ring algorithm.

 #### world
-Constructs worlds out of graphs, and specifies agents' behaviours.
+Constructs worlds by attaching contexts to graphs, and constructs probabilistic agent walks over the constructed worlds.

 #### stats
 Utility functions for creating transition matrices.